Death Away From Home

 Death Outside the United States

 When a death occurs outside of the United States, the family can have the body returned.
 The preparation and shipment will be done according to the laws and customs of the country where the death occurred.
-The family will also have the option to bury the deceased in the country where the death occurred or have the remains returned to the United States through air services or certified mail.
+The family will also have the option to cremate or bury the deceased in the country where the death occurred -or- have the remains returned to the United States through air services or certified mail.
 If remains are brought in locally, we will work directly with the other funeral home to receive the remains.